docker/labs/nodejs/12factor/06_processes.md

 Once done, the app needs to be rebuilt `docker build -t message-app:v0.2 .`

-**REDIS_HOST** needs to be added to the docker-compose file as the newt release will run against this kv store.
+**REDIS_HOST** needs to be added to the docker-compose file as the new release will run against this kv store.

 ```
 version: '2'